Prevention of sexual and gender-based violence

 Gender inequality is a huge barrier to social and economic progress and human rights – one of its most prevalent symptoms is gender-based violence.
+Gender-based violence is not always sexual, but targets someone because of their gender.
+It is usually, but not exclusively, directed against women by men.
+One in three women worldwide has experienced physical or sexual violence.

 Gender-based violence can happen to anyone, anywhere